Binary Funding Impacts in Derivative Valuation: Introduction

-In our model, we include incremental CVA, DVA, FVA, and \textit{variation margin}.
+In our model, we include CVA, DVA, incremental funding impacts, and \textit{variation margin}.
 The reference filtration is generated by a Brownian motion.
-Then we progressively enlarge the filtration by default times of the two parties.
+We then progressively enlarge the filtration by default times of the two parties.
 The default times are assumed to have intensities.
-We do not assume that interest rates are deterministic, so our results can be applied to interest rate derivatives.
-In the main theorems, we assume volatility and default intensities are deterministic to avoid heavy calculations, but stochastic parameters do not necessarily change the main results.
-We report one example that intensities are not deterministic in Appendix.
+Since we do not assume that interest rates are deterministic, our results can be applied to interest rate derivatives.
+In the main theorems, we assume that volatility and default intensities are deterministic to avoid heavy calculations, but stochastic parameters do not necessarily alter the main results.
+We report one example in which intensities are not deterministic in the Appendix.

-This paper is organized as follows.
-In \Cref{sec:modeling}, we introduce our setup on the filtration, intensities, and construct the \textit{incremental hedging portfolio}.
+The remainder of this paper proceeds as follows.
+In \Cref{sec:modeling}, we introduce our setup concerning filtration and intensities, and construct the \textit{incremental hedging portfolio}.
 In \Cref{sec:bsde}, we introduce a BSDE to price derivatives on the enlarged filtration.
-Instead of dealing with the BSDE, we define XVA (x-value adjustment) process in \Cref{sec:xva} and the XVA process is reduced to a BSDE on the reference filtration as in \cite{crepey2015bsdes}.
-Then our main results are provided in \Cref{sec:main}.
-For proving the main theorems, iterative transformations of the XVA process are needed and the transformations depend on the close-out conventions.
-The proofs for the main theorems are reported in Appendix.
-In \Cref{sec:example}, examples are examined and we provide a closed-form solution for a stock call option with \textit{replacement close-out}.
+Instead of dealing with the BSDE, we define an adjustment process in \Cref{sec:xva} and the adjustment process is reduced to a BSDE on the reference filtration as in \cite{crepey2015bsdes}.
+Our main results are then provided in \Cref{sec:main}.
+To prove the main theorems, iterative transformations of the adjustment process are needed and the transformations depend on the close-out conventions.
+In \Cref{sec:example}, examples are given and we provide a closed-form solution for a stock call option with \textit{replacement cost}.